+Details of property for valuation:

-of property Office Nos.
-2115 & 2120 At the time of visit we observed that Office Nos.
+Office Nos.
+2115 & 2120 :

+At the time of visit we observed that Office Nos.
 2115 & 2120 was amalgamated with single entrance.
 The composition of amalgamated office is Entrance + 3 Cabins + Working Area + Pantry + Toilet.
 As per our physical measurement Carpet area of amalgamated Office is 782.00 Sq.
 Ft.
 As per Agreement area of office are as under: